 Are you trying to clock big miles on an established trail through the Cascades?
 A lighter, simpler model may be the best fit.
 A good pack can last for many adventurous years on the trail, so consider your pack to be an investment.

 The best backpacking pack is the one that fits your body and your backpacking objectives.
 We’ve included lots of excellent packs on this list.

 For most people, comfort is paramount.
 You’ll be hiking great distances with your pack on, and you don’t want to dread doing what you love because of uncomfortable gear.

-The ideal size of your pack will depend on your own dimensions, as well as on the amount of gear that you plan to carry.
+The ideal size of your pack depends on your own dimensions, as well as on the amount of gear that you plan to carry.
 For trips up to 3 days, a 50-70L pack is usually enough.
 For longer trips, look for a pack that can carry at least 60 L.

 Packing your backpack properly will help you maximize your pack’s capacity and ensure that you feel balanced while hiking with a heavy load.
 The more organized your initial packing process is, the less you will have to rummage around, looking for stuff during your trip.
 Knowing how to properly and efficiently pack is an essential part of a successful adventure.

 Generally, you’ll want to pack items that you won’t need while hiking near the bottom of your pack.
 This includes your sleeping bag and extra clothes.
 The middle of your pack is where you should keep heavier items like food and water.
-The closer that the heavy items are to your back, the better.
+The closer the heavy items are to your back, the better.

 Keep frequently used items like rain layers and toiletries near the top of your pack where they will be easily accessible.
-In your hip strap and top lid, you’ll want to keep things like maps, lip balm, GPS device, etc.
+In your hip strap and top lid, you’ll want to keep things like maps, lip balm, a GPS device, etc.